open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 This output has both the span created to track work in the route, and an automatically-created span that tracks the inbound ASP.NET Core request itself.

-## Send traces to an OpenTelemetry Collector
+## Send traces to a Collector

-The [OpenTelemetry Collector](/docs/collector/getting-started/) is a critical component of most production deployments.
-Some examples of when it’s beneficial to use a collector:
+The [OpenTelemetry Collector](/docs/collector/getting-started/) is a vital component of most production deployments.
+A collector is most beneficial in the following situations, among others:

 * A single telemetry sink shared by multiple services, to reduce overhead of switching exporters
 * Aggregate traces across multiple services, running on multiple hosts
 * A central place to process traces prior to exporting them to a backend

-Unless you have just a single service or are experimenting, you’ll want to use a collector in production deployments.

 ### Configure and run a local collector

-First, write the following collector configuration code into `/tmp/`:
+First, save the following collector configuration code to a file under `/tmp/`:

 ```yaml
 # /tmp/otel-collector-config.yaml